Bill Clements: Early life and career

 Born in Dallas, Texas, Clements graduated from Highland Park High School in the Dallas suburb of University Park in 1934.
 Although Clements was an all-state offensive guard on the Highland Park football team, after his father lost his job due to the Great Depression, Clements worked as an oil driller in South Texas after graduating from high school.
-In the late 1930s, Clements studied engineering at Southern Methodist University before returning to the oil industry.
+In the late 1930s, Clements studied engineering at Southern Methodist University before dropping out and returning to the oil industry.
 During World War II, Clements served in the United States Army Corps of Engineers.

 In 1947, Clements founded the offshore drilling business Southeastern Drilling Company (SEDCO), which would expand to 20 countries and grow into the top drilling contracting company in the world before being sold to Schlumberger in 1984.
 Clements had a personal wealth worth nearly $30 million by 1978, the year he first ran for Texas governor.

 From 1973 to 1977, Clements served as United States Deputy Secretary of Defense under Presidents Richard Nixon and Gerald Ford.
 For 39 days in 1973, Clements served as acting Secretary of Defense.

 Among the Secretaries of Defense he served under was Donald Rumsfeld, during the latter's first tenure in the office.
-The two men did not get along, yet when Rumsfeld was appointed Clements resisted efforts to be moved to another department, even going so far as to threaten if removed from his office to hold a press conference and label his dismissal a "power play."
+The two men did not get along, yet when Rumsfeld was appointed, Clements resisted efforts to be moved to another department, even going so far as to threaten, if removed from his office, to hold a press conference and label his dismissal a "power play."
 Though Clements remained as deputy secretary, Clements later termed his time under Rumsfeld "very unpleasant."